adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 ## What are others doing to solve this problem?

-It seems that the industry talks about Progressive Enhancement in waves, one of which we are riding now (at least at the time of writing).
+It seems that the industry talks about Progressive Enhancement in waves, one of which we are riding right now (at the time of writing).
 For the few that talk sense, there are many others that drown these people out.

 > If a tree falls in the forest...

-Some practice the art of ignoring there *is* a problem period; putting their Javascript in external files, making sure their site works when Javascript is disabled, and very often, abdicating responsiblity over to popular 3rd party libraries, without peeping under the hood &mdash; the only way you can be sure of quality &mdash; or at the very least checking what happens in various "unsupported" browsers.
-The very fact that browsers are unsupported tells you these libraries don't practice Progressive Enhancement!
+Some practice the art of ignoring there *is* a problem period; putting their Javascript in external files, making sure their site works when Javascript is disabled, and very often, abdicating responsiblity over to popular 3rd party libraries, without peeping under the hood to check for quality &mdash; which is the only way you can be sure of quality &mdash; or at the very least checking what happens in various unsupported browsers.
+Also, the fact that browsers are unsupported is a clear tell that these libraries don't practice Progressive Enhancement!

 These libraries often mark support for a subset of browsers that they feel are worthy at *that* current moment.
-The unlucky people who use *other* browsers get the *fuck you* experience, often when it would have been rather easy to give them the core experience.
+The unlucky people who use *other* browsers get the *fuck you* experience, &mdash; often at times when it would be pretty straightforward to have given these users the degraded *core* experience.

 > Pull the rug out from under...

-Additionally, you are on the end of it when a library drops support for a particular (set of) browser(s), in the way of upgrade and regression testing costs.
+Additionally, you are on the end of it when a library drops support for a particular browser, in the way of upgrade and regression testing costs.
 If you don't want the lack of browser support but do want the bug fixes, you're *without a paddle*, so to speak.

 > Cuts the mustard falls short

-This relatively new approach is 100% correct in its philosophy &mdash; it has the notion of a core and an enhanced experience and attempts to avoid the *fuck you* experience &mdash; *great!* However, it turns out the implementation falls short.
+This approach is relatively new and has the *correct* philosophy &mdash; it has the notion of a core and an enhanced experience and *attempts* to avoid the *fuck you* experience. *Great*, however, it turns out the technical implementation falls short.

-What *it* does is *detect* (not *test*) a few choice browser APIs in order to *infer* (read *guess*) whether a browser can deliver the enhanced experience.
-However, this doesn't guarantee the enhanced experience.
-And if there is no guarantee of it, then you might well get the *fuck you* experience.
+CTM works by detecting (not testing) a few select modern browser APIs in order to *infer* that the browser is modern.
+CTM then decides to provide an enhanced experience for these modern browsers.

+Inference is a bad idea in and of itself.
+Then notice the emphasis on browsers instead of features.
+This is little better than User Agent sniffing and we all know this is something you definitely shouldn't do.

+And because CTM can't guarantee an enhanced (or core) experience, the user may well get the *fuck you* experience.

 For reference, this is it what it looks like:

 	if(	document.querySelector && window.addEventListener && window.localStorage) {
 		// bootstrap application